 DevOps Agile Skills Association (DASA) Provides Core Skills Key for DevOps Success!

 The eagerly awaited State of DevOps 2018 report is available.
-In this article, I want to share some of its findings, from people and their cultural perspectives and how these relate back to the DASA DevOPs Competence Model Core Skill areas.
+In this article, I want to share some of its findings, from people and their cultural perspectives and how these relate back to the DASA Team Competence Model Core Skill areas.

 I also have added critical findings from earlier State of DevOps reports for those of you just starting out on your journey to ensure you do not miss their crucial prior success factors and tips.